john-david/public/README.md

 be unfamiliar with how to work through these algorithms by hand exactly how every step is represented.

 The C++ bitset STL library was used for these programs.
 The library's basic functionality made programming the multiplication and division algorithms extremely easy to implement without messy array operations.
+Bitwise operators were used to further simplify the implementation.

 ________